Youssef-Bahy-Youssef/ImageProcessingProject/README.md

 ## Overview

-The primary goal of this project is to develop an image compression system using the ** Discrete Cosine Transform (DCT) ** technique applied to 8x8 pixel blocks in a two-dimensional space.
-Upon compression, the system aims to efficiently reconstruct the image using the Inverse DCT method for each block.
-By employing this approach, the project endeavors to reduce the size of digital images while preserving their visual integrity, facilitating tasks such as storage optimization and transmission efficiency.
+The primary goal of this project is to develop an image compression system using **DCT** on 8x8 blocks to efficiently reduce image sizes while maintaining visual quality

-## Features
+## Steps

 - Read an input image file.
 - Extract and display each of its three color components.